jovillacrusis/derive/README.md

 * How do you feel about the site?
 Is it useful?
 Is it interesting?
 Is it beautiful?

 This particular poem to me is very beautiful, it is interesting because of it being interactive.
+This website and particular page is significant to me because I used to just post poetry and not care for images or design, it was what made me interested in website design, it took a while for me to decide to post my poems on this site but I had been following and reading poetry from it since 2008/2009.

 * What is one thing you would change about this site?

 The colours of the fonts disappear because it does not contrast enough with the background image.
-I will change the font hierarchy and colours. as well as change the drop down into a more natural looking way that will blend it to the wood textue background.
+I will change the font hierarchy and colours. as well as change the drop down into a more natural looking way that will blend it to the wood texture background.

 ---